FanDuel Sports Network Wisconsin: FanDuel Sports Network Wisconsin HD

-FanDuel Sports Network Wisconsin HD is a 720p high definition simulcast feed of Bally Sports Wisconsin.
-All Bucks and Brewers games are broadcast in HD, as well as sports and magazine programs distributed nationally by Bally Sports.
-Depending on the market, Bally Sports Wisconsin Extra is also transmitted in high definition.
+FanDuel Sports Network Wisconsin HD is a 720p high definition simulcast feed of FanDuel Sports Network Wisconsin.
+All Bucks and Brewers games are broadcast in HD, as well as sports and magazine programs distributed nationally by FanDuel Sports Network.
+Depending on the market, FanDuel Sports Network Wisconsin Extra is also transmitted in high definition.
 Since 2012, the HD feed has been downscaled in letterbox on the channel's standard definition feed, as had become standard for all of Fox's cable networks.

 FanDuel Sports Network Extra

 FanDuel Sports Network Extra is an overflow feed that launched on April 9, 2012, and is available in both high definition and standard definition on most cable and satellite providers.
-The channel is mainly used to allow the network to air games that cannot air on Bally Sports Wisconsin due to events with conflicting scheduling – for example, when a Brewers game airs on Bally Sports Wisconsin, a Milwaukee Bucks game scheduled to start during the duration of the game is carried over Bally Sports Wisconsin Extra (this example often occurs from March to April (or as late as June), when the NBA and Major League Baseball (MLB) seasons overlap, although the reverse situation may occur whenever the Bucks are involved in a pre-Conference Final playoff game), along with Wild and Minnesota United games where scheduled.
+The channel is mainly used to allow the network to air games that cannot air on FanDuel Sports Network Wisconsin due to events with conflicting scheduling – for example, when a Brewers game airs on FanDuel Sports Network Wisconsin, a Milwaukee Bucks game scheduled to start during the duration of the game is carried over FanDuel Sports Network Wisconsin Extra (this example often occurs from March to April (or as late as June), when the NBA and Major League Baseball (MLB) seasons overlap, although the reverse situation may occur whenever the Bucks are involved in a pre-Conference Final playoff game), along with Wild and Minnesota United games where scheduled.
 It also carried national college sports rights they held as FSN, such as the lower-interest Big 12 Conference matchups which were usually pre-empted locally, and were of spare interest to Wisconsin viewers.

-FanDuel Sports Network Wisconsin Extra also airs Minnesota Wild hockey games simulcast from Bally Sports North that can be shown in-market when Bally Sports Wisconsin is airing a game of local interest.
-Due to blackout restrictions imposed by MLB and the NBA, Minnesota Twins and Timberwolves games are not broadcast on Bally Sports Wisconsin, although games from both teams are cleared to air via Bally Sports North in parts of Wisconsin.
-Some systems carry the Extra channel on a full-time basis, while others carry it only for game telecasts; non-game Extra programming contains a loop of national Bally Sports Networks programming such as the World Poker Tour.
+FanDuel Sports Network Wisconsin Extra also airs Minnesota Wild hockey games simulcast from FanDuel Sports Network North that can be shown in-market when FanDuel Sports Network Wisconsin is airing a game of local interest.
+Due to blackout restrictions imposed by MLB and the NBA, Minnesota Twins and Timberwolves games are not broadcast on FanDuel Sports Network Wisconsin, although games from both teams are cleared to air via FanDuel Sports Network North in parts of Wisconsin.
+Some systems carry the Extra channel on a full-time basis, while others carry it only for game telecasts; non-game Extra programming contains a loop of national FanDuel Sports Network programming such as the World Poker Tour.